Graceland (album): Critical reception

-Initial reviews of Graceland were positive.
+Graceland received widespread acclaim upon release.
 Rolling Stone's Rob Tannenbaum characterized it as "lovely, daring and accomplished".
 Stephen Holden of The New York Times wrote: "With his characteristic refinement, Mr. Simon has fashioned that event into the rock album equivalent of a work of literature."
 In The Village Voice, Robert Christgau deemed it Simon's best record since his 1972 self-titled album, as well as "a tremendously engaging and inspired piece of work".
 It went on to top The Village Voice's Pazz & Jop critics' poll for that year (1986).

-Retrospective reviews have continued to be positive.
+Retrospective reviews have remained favorable.
 According to AllMusic's William Ruhlmann, "Graceland became the standard against which subsequent musical experiments by major artists were measured."
 Joe Tangari of Pitchfork wrote that "its songs transcend the context as listening experiences.
 These songs are astute and exciting, spit-shined with the gloss of production that bears a lot of hallmarks of the era but somehow has refused to age.
 Taken as a whole, the album offers tremendous insight into how we live in our world and how that changes as we get older."
 Patrick Humphries of BBC Music wrote that "it may well stand as the pinnacle of his remarkable half-century career ...
 Simon fashioned a record which was truly, blindingly original, and – listening to it a quarter of a century on – modern and timeless."
 Andy Gill of The Independent wrote: "The character of the base music here is overwhelming: complex, ebullient and life-affirming, and in yoking this intricate dance music to his sophisticated New Yorker sensibility, Simon created a transatlantic bridge that neither pandered to nor patronised either culture."

 Accolades

 Graceland earned Simon the Best International Solo Artist award at the 1987 Brit Awards.
 It was ranked No. 84 in a 2005 survey by British television's Channel 4 to determine the 100 greatest albums of all time.

 Graceland was ranked 81st on the 2003 list of Rolling Stone magazine's 500 Greatest Albums of All Time, as "an album about isolation and redemption that transcended 'world music' to become the whole world's soundtrack."
 The ranking increased to 71st in the 2012 revision and 46th in the 2020 list.
 In 2000 it was voted number 43 in Colin Larkin's All Time Top 1000 Albums.
-The song "Graceland" was voted #485 in the list of Rolling Stone's 500 Greatest Songs of All Time.
+The song "Graceland" was named #485 in the 2004 list of Rolling Stone's 500 Greatest Songs of All Time.
+In 2006, Graceland was added to the US National Recording Registry as "culturally, historically, or aesthetically important".